Mass Effect: Andromeda: Patches

-A week after Mass Effect: Andromedas North American release, BioWare announced that they were planning on making improvements to the game in response to critical feedback from fans.
+A week after Mass Effect: Andromedas North American release, BioWare announced that they were planning on making improvements to the game in response to feedback from fans.
 In April, the company unveiled a patch that focused on bug fixes and improvements to the player experience, including better lip-syncing and faster movement around the galaxy map.
 The following month, another patch was released which focused on improvements to cinematic scenes.
 Further improvements were released through the month of July, before BioWare released a statement on August 19 which confirmed that there would be no further single-player downloadable content developed or released for the game, though multiplayer patches could continue.

 Marketing and release

 Mass Effect: Andromeda was announced on June 15, 2015 at Electronic Entertainment Expo 2015.
 The game was marketed with a wide variety of video content, including teasers, (Note: E3 2015, N7 Day 2015.) gameplay reveals at various awards shows and conferences, (Note: 4K PS4 Pro, CES 2017, The Game Awards.) cinematic trailers, (Note: N7 Day 2016, January 2017, Launch Trailer.) and an instructional gameplay series.
 (Note: Combat, Exploration, Skills.)
 It was also promoted with a set of action figures by toy company Funko, which consisted of Peebee, Liam Kosta, Jaal, Sara Ryder, and Archon.
 One aspect of BioWare's marketing strategy was to avoid discussing certain plot points or making too many promises ahead of time, a plan which helped the company avoid disappointing players if they needed to cut content from the game.

 Leading to the release of Mass Effect: Andromeda, BioWare set up a promotional website whereby players could participate in a mock training program for the Andromeda Initiative, which included listening to recruitment pitches, reading the history of the Mass Effect universe, or watching mission briefings.
 Briefings included an orientation video, an introduction to the Arks and Nexus, an overview of the Tempest and Nomad, and dossiers on the game's main crewmembers.
 As part of the program, BioWare also selected six fans to participate in an authentic astronaut training experience at the European Astronaut Centre.
-Originally, BioWare planned a beta that would allow players to help test the game's multiplayer mode prior to release, but it was eventually cancelled as the company felt that it was ultimately unnecessary.
+BioWare originally planned a beta that would allow players to help test the game's multiplayer mode prior to release, but it was eventually cancelled as the company felt it was ultimately unnecessary.